aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 }
 ```

-To make it work with the definition or our inner/outer Step Function we need to send our input with the following format
+To make it work with the definition of our inner/outer Step Function we need to send our input with the following format:

 ```json
 {